gusztavvargadr/packer/README.md

 ## Contributing

 Feedback, please - [issues] or [pull requests] are welcome and are greatly appreciated.
-Chek out the [milestones] for the list of planned releases.
+Check out the [milestones] for the list of planned releases.

 [Contributing]: #contributing